RootStudio/Base-PHP-Helpers/README.md

 ## Features

-This package includes PHP functions that streamline building sites using the Base 5 boilerplate.
+This package includes PHP functions that streamline building sites using the BaseLayout 5 boilerplate.

 * `mix()` and `public_path()` functions for asset management
 * API compatibility with `perch_layout_*` functions